Janet Nichols Lynch: Early life and education

 Lynch was born in Sacramento, California, and raised in the nearby suburb of Carmichael.
 Her father, William R. Nichols, was a refrigeration engineer and her mother, Lena D. Graifemberg Nichols, was a homemaker.
 She has an older sister, Joyce, born in 1950.
 In 1974, Lynch graduated with a B.A. in music from California State University, Sacramento.
 She continued her musical study to earn a Master of Music in Piano Performance and Pedagogy from Arizona State University in 1976.
 In 2002, she earned an M.F.A. in creative writing from California State University, Fresno, where she studied fiction writing with Steve Yarbrough and David Borofka and creative nonfiction with John Hales.

 Writing career

 Lynch's first published works were in cycling journalism and appeared in Competitive Cycling, Bike World, Bicycling, Women Sports, and similar publications, 1977–1980.

 After turning to fiction writing, Lynch's first published short story appeared in The New Yorker in 1984.
 Her fiction also has been published in Seventeen, The San Joaquin Review, The Baltimore Review, Confrontation, Writers' Forum, Highway 99: a Literary Journey through California’s Great Central Valley, Tribute to Orpheus 2, and elsewhere.
-For the past sixteen years, she has read her short fiction on Valley Public Radio's Valley Writers Read (KVPR, Fresno, and KVPX, Bakersfield, FM 89.3), hosted by Franz Weinschenk.
+For the past sixteen years, she has read her short fiction on Valley Public Radio's Valley Writers Read, hosted by Franz Weinschenk.

 Lynch is most known for her young adult novels, which are written in the genres of historical and realistic fiction and often set in California.